 - Now until 15 January : Dick Whittington (Wimbledon)

 New Wimbledon Theatre, 93 The Broadway, Wimbledon, SW19 1QG.
 Nearest station: Wimbledon.
 For tickets, visit the ATG website.

 - Now until 15 January : Cinderella (West End)

 Palladium, 8 Argyll Street, Soho, W1F 7TE.
 Nearest station: Oxford Circus.
 For tickets, visit the Really Useful Theatre website.

 - Now until 21 January : Sinbad The Sailor (Stratford)

 Stratford East, Gerry Raffles Square, Stratford, E15 1BN.
 Nearest station: Stratford.
 For tickets, visit the Stratford East website.

-Posted on 31 December 2016, in Art, Entertainment, Festivals, Film, London, Theatre, Tourist Attractions and tagged January 2017, london, pantomime, Things to do in London, What's On Guide.
+Posted on 31 Dec 2016, in Art, Entertainment, Festivals, Film, London, Theatre, Tourist Attractions and tagged January 2017, London, pantomime, Things to do in London, What's On Guide.
 Bookmark the permalink.
 8 Comments.